qinghaoh/qinghaoh.github.io/_posts/2020-09-28-sliding-window.markdown

 3. Do the following in a loop until the constraint is not satisfied (each iteration represents a valid window):
   - Move the element referenced by the left pointer (`i`) out of the sliding window and update related variables
   - Increment `i` (move right by one)
-4. Repeat 1.
-2. 3. until `j` is out of boundary
+4. Repeat the above steps until `j` is out of boundary

 **Min Length**